gluppler/gluppler/README.md

 **`Software Developer/Engineer`**

-I'm a full-stack developer and university student at Sunway University building my whatever I can one step at a time.
+I'm a full-stack developer and university student at Sunway University,  building whatever I can one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 From ideation and planning, all the way to finalizing the project.

 **`Yes, I am in fact an Asian Wombat`**